Associated quarkonia production in a single boson $e^+e^-$ annihilation: Methods

-One should consider the renormalization procedure for one-loop diagrams calculation.
+The renormalization procedure must be applied to the one-loop contribution.
 The so-called \glqq On-shell\grqq~scheme has been used for renormalization of masses and spinors and $\overline{MS}$ scheme has been adopted for coupling constant renormalization:

 where $C_\epsilon = \left(\frac{4\pi\mu^2}{m^2}e^{-\gamma_E}\right)^\epsilon$ and $\gamma_E$ is the Euler constant.